Can C-REX® be used for laparoscopic surgery?

 A: Yes, C-REX® LapAid® and RectoAid® can be used for laparoscopic surgery, as well as for open and robotic surgeries.

-Where in the large intestine can C-REX® be used?
+Where can C-REX® be used?

-A: Anywhere in colon and rectum.
+A: Descending colon and rectum.

 Can C-REX® be used when putting down a stoma on left colon?